etases/EduBlock.Report/Requirement.md

 * **Preconditions:** Student has an account.
 * **Post Conditions:** EduBlock bring student to dashboard.
 * **Flow of Events:**
-  * Student go to EduBlock.
+  * Student goes to EduBlock.
   * Student click "Login" at homepage.
   * System redirect student to login page.
   * Student enter username and password.